 - If no static DNS server address is specified and auto IP addressing is enabled, then the DNS server address will be taken from the DHCP response.

-- If multiple DHCP responses are received, then the DNS server address will be taken from the DHCP response received on the control network first, then from other control-enabled media networks in order of decreasing backplane slot number.
+- If multiple DHCP responses are received, then the DNS server address will be taken from the DHCP response received on the "Control" network interface first, then from other control-enabled AVB network interfaces in order of decreasing backplane slot number.

 - If a user specified static Default Gateway address is provided, then it will be used.